nathanschwarz/meteor-cluster/README.md

 ```

 Because the next recurring task is kept in the queue, if the server is restarted, it will start the recurring task again.
-Be sure to remove all recurring task *on the master* before starting others, or lock the insert :
+Be sure to remove all recurring task *on the master* before starting others, or secure the insert.
+Otherwise you will have multiple same recurring tasks running at the same time.

 You can either do :